Close Menu

 }

 Now, your task is to search for keys in the dictionary that are at world ranking 5.
-From the above code, you can observe that there are three companies holding the 5th position.
+From the above code, you can observe that three companies are holding the 5th position.

 "UnitedHealth Group" : 5,